UNKNOWNAR/Micro-Hybrid-Model-for-IndianPines-in-One-Day/ablation.md

 1. **Self-Attention Mechanism**: This allowed the model to dynamically weigh the importance of different spatio-spectral features within a patch, effectively learning to focus on the most discriminative information for each class.
 2. **Normalization (BatchNorm)**: The addition of a BatchNorm2d layer immediately before the attention block was the most critical improvement.
 It stabilized the feature distributions, preventing the training instability and model collapse observed in earlier attempts.
 3. **Hyperparameter Tuning**: A lower learning rate (0.0005) and an increased number of epochs (50) gave the more complex model sufficient time to converge to a robust and effective solution.

+### **Other Explored Architectures**

+As part of this investigation, models incorporating a Graph Convolutional Network (GCN) and a recursive gating mechanism (CNN-GRU) were also implemented and tested.
+While these experiments were valuable, both architectures exhibited severe training instability and model collapse, even after tuning.
+Their performance was significantly lower than the baseline, highlighting the challenge of applying these complex structures to this specific dataset without more advanced architectural modifications.
+Therefore, the primary analysis focuses on the successful self-attention model.

 ## **5\.
 Conclusion**